CybexDex/RomeAPI/README.md

 ### fetch_markets
  Fetch the list of all available markets from an exchange and returns an array of markets (objects with properties such as asset_pair, base, quote etc.).
-Some exchanges do not have means for obtaining a list of markets via their online API.
+Some exchanges do not have means to obtain a list of markets via their online API.
 For those, the list of markets is hardcoded.

 ### load_markets ([reload]):
  Return the list of markets as an object indexed by asset_pair and caches it with the exchange instance.
 Return the cached markets if loaded already, unless the reload = true flag is forced.